 To make best use of your time on board the boat it is important that you feel happy with all the theoretical knowledge that is laid out in the RYA syllabus and covered in the theoretical courses.
-Once on the boat it means you can then make best use of the time putting what you have learnt on paper into practice.
+This will allow you to make best use of your time onboard the boat putting what you have learnt on paper into practice.

 Previous experience required before booking a Day Skipper Course

-Our view at Classic Sailing is that you should be happy tacking and gybing a boat and understand the difference.
+You should be happy tacking and gybing a boat and understand the difference between the two.
 You need enough wind awareness to trim sails on all points of sailing and steer by the wind, not instruments.

 If you don't have a clue what we mean by this then we suggest you give us a ring so we can explain the terminology and find out more about your sailing experience before you book.
 Telephone 0044(0)1872 580022.